1997 Monaco Grand Prix: Race report

 Both Willams drivers went out of the race after they had to pit to change their tyres.
-Frentzen hit a barrier at the chicane on lap 39, while Villeneuve hit a wall and had to retire on lap 17.
+Villeneuve hit a wall on lap 17, while Frentzen hit a barrier at the chicane on lap 39.
 Schumacher continued to build his lead until he had about 30 seconds advantage over Barrichello; then he backed off and began to maintain the gap.
 He made an error on lap 53 at the Sainte Devote corner, going down the escape road and losing 10 seconds, but did not lose his lead.
 Only 62 of the scheduled 78 laps were run as the two-hour time limit was reached, and Schumacher won with a 53-second margin over Barrichello.
 Irvine finished third after overtaking Olivier Panis, exacting some measure of revenge for Panis' overtaking manoeuvre that had seen him get past Irvine a year earlier.
 After losing third place to Irvine, Panis backed off in the closing stages and settled for fourth place.
 Mika Salo finished fifth despite denting his front wing on debris left from Häkkinen's accident early on, and also despite not making a single pit stop during the race.
+He also took Tyrrel's last points.
 Fisichella, who at one point was running as high as second place, finished in sixth.
-The race was the first win for a Ferrari driver since the 1981 running of the Monaco Grand Prix.
+The race was the first win for a Ferrari driver at Monaco since the 1981 running of the race.

 On the podium, the flag displayed for Eddie Irvine was that of the Republic of Ireland, instead of the Union Jack of the United Kingdom (Irvine being from Northern Ireland, a country within the UK).
 This was due to a complication regarding the Superlicence that a driver is required to have in order to race in Formula One (Irvine's licence having been issued by an office in Dublin, thus resulting in the Irish tricolour being flown).

+This was the final F1 race for Sauber driver Nicola Larini.